 Banks play two key roles in Upstart's ecosystem: funding loans and acquiring new customers.
-Banks tend to enjoy among the most efficient sources of funding due to their expansive base of deposits.
+Traditional lenders such as banks tend to enjoy among the most efficient sources of funding due to their expansive base of deposits.
 As they adopt our technology and fund a growing proportion of our platform transactions, offers made to borrowers will typically improve, generally leading to higher conversion rates and faster growth for our platform.